LeBron James becomes first player in NBA history to score 50,000 career points

 No other player in league history is within 5,000 points of the 50K mark.
 Hall of Fame center Kareem Abdul-Jabbar had 44,149 combined points and sits in second place behind James on the all-time scoring list.

-The closest active player to the mark is Phoenix Suns star forward Kevin Durant at 35,191 combined points heading into the Suns’ Tuesday night game against the Los Angeles Clippers.
+The closest active player to the mark is Phoenix Suns star Kevin Durant at 35,225 combined points after the Suns’ 119-117 Tuesday night win over the Los Angeles Clippers.

 Playing in his 22nd season, James remains one of the game’s best, averaging nearly 25 points, eight rebounds and more than eight assists per game for the Purple and Gold.